Lisa Cooper: Career

 In 2011, Governor Martin O'Malley created the Maryland Health Care Quality and Costs Council through an executive order, and Cooper was appointed as co-chair of its Cultural Competency Workgroup.
 Cooper has testified in congressional hearings in support of funding for health disparities research, equity in healthcare delivery, and diversity and inclusion in the healthcare workforce.
-In 2019, Cooper testified at the Energy and Commerce Committee hearing on "Investing in America's Health Care" in support of reauthorizing the Patient-Centered Outcomes Research Institute (PCORI).
+In 2019, Cooper testified at the Energy and Commerce Committee hearing on "Investing in America's Healthcare" in support of reauthorizing the Patient-Centered Outcomes Research Institute (PCORI).
 In 2021, President Joe Biden appointed Cooper to the President's Council of Advisors on Science and Technology (PCAST).
 The Council advises the president on developments related to science, innovation, and technology, including health and medicine, helping inform evidence-based decisions.

 Cooper is the founder and director of the Johns Hopkins Center for Health Equity (originally called the Johns Hopkins Center to Eliminate Cardiovascular Health Disparities).
 The Center, established in 2010, uses a comprehensive strategy to promote equity in health and health care for vulnerable populations.

 Cooper was appointed as the director of the UHI in April 2020, just as racial disparities in infections, hospitalizations, and deaths from the novel coronavirus were becoming more evident in the US.